kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 - Taint manager deleting NoExecute tainted pods

 This change will not affect the behavior of workload controllers for `Deployment`, `StatefulSet`, `LeaderWorkerSet`, etc.
-- The workload controller will be responsible for the `replicaKey` label and all other labels and annotations on pods it manages.
-We will not create any system for pod labeling or validation of groups.
+- The workload controller will be responsible for the labels and annotations on pods it manages.
+This change is not responsible for pod labeling or validation of groups.
-- The lifecycle and recovery of a disrupted replica is the responsibility of the workload controller, we will only handle evictions.
+- The lifecycle and recovery of a disrupted replica is the responsibility of the workload controller, this will only handle evictions.

 This change will not affect scheduling.
 - It is out of scope to introduce any form of gang scheduling or pod affinity rules.
-We only handle eviction of already-scheduled pods.
+This only handles eviction of already-scheduled pods.

 Partial replica failure
-- We will assume that the replica is a single unit and can be considered failing if any pod in it is failing.
-In this KEP there is not a plan for systems in which the replica may still be healthy even with some percentage of pods failing.
+- Each replica is treated as a single unit and will be considered failing if any pod in it is failing.
+There is not currently a plan for types of replicas which are considred healthy with some percentage of pods failing.

 ## Proposal